-* Euro zone growth lifts spirits, Italy PM switch gets thumbs-up
+* Euro zone growth lifts spirits, Italy PM switch gets

 * Nikkei bucks trend and tumbles as yen rises

 * Dollar at 3-week low vs euro, Wall Street seen steady

 LONDON, Feb 14 Signs of a gradual acceleration

 in euro zone growth put the region's shares on course for their

 best week of the year on Friday and pushed the euro to a